chenberger/Pacman-Arcade-Game/README.md

 The main goal of this project is to implement the using of OOP with C++.

-I've implemented the OOP principles, using classes, inheritence and polymorphism.
+Me and my partner implemented the OOP principles, using classes, inheritence and polymorphism.

 Also, I put my effforts on implementing "Strategy" design pattern.